geocoder-php/Geocoder/README.md

 ========

 **Geocoder** is a library which helps you build geo-aware applications.
 It provides an abstraction layer for geocoding manipulations.

-The library is splitted in two parts: `HttpAdapter` and `Provider`:
+The library is splitted in two parts: `HttpAdapter` and `Provider` and is really extensible.

+### HttpAdapters ###

-**HttpAdapters** are responsible to get data from remote APIs.
+_HttpAdapters_ are responsible to get data from remote APIs.

-Currently, there is one adapter for [Buzz](https://github.com/kriswallsmith/Buzz), a lightweight PHP 5.3 library for issuing HTTP requests.
+Currently, there is only one adapter for [Buzz](https://github.com/kriswallsmith/Buzz), a lightweight PHP 5.3 library for issuing HTTP requests.

+### Providers ###

-**Providers** contain the logic to extract useful information.
+_Providers_ contain the logic to extract useful information.

 Currently, there are many providers for the following APIs:

+* [FreeGeoIp](http://freegeoip.net/static/index.html) as IP-Based geocoding provider;
+* [HostIp](http://www.hostip.info/) as IP-Based geocoding provider;
 * [IpInfoDB](http://www.ipinfodb.com/) as IP-Based geocoding provider;
 * [Yahoo!
-PlaceFinder](http://developer.yahoo.com/geo/placefinder/) as Address-Based geocoding provider;
+PlaceFinder](http://developer.yahoo.com/geo/placefinder/) as Address-Based geocoding and reverse geocoding provider.
-* [HostIp](http://www.hostip.info/) as IP-Based geocoding provider;
-* [FreeGeoIp](http://freegeoip.net/static/index.html) as IP-Based geocoding provider.

 Installation
 ------------

-If you don't use a ClassLoader in your application, just require the provided autoloader:
+If you don't use a _ClassLoader_ in your application, just require the provided autoloader:

 ``` php
 <?php